Dedham Liberty Pole: Erection

 be the basis of civil government.

 This liberty pole was erected by David Brown, an itinerant veteran of the American Revolution who traveled from town to town in Massachusetts, drumming up subscribers for a series of political pamphlets he had written.
 The minister in the third parish had been preaching Democratic-Republican principals to his congregation for some time.

 Brown was assisted by Benjamin Fairbanks and about 40 others, including Amariah Chapin, who painted the sign.
 (Note: Some historians have suggested that the words were written by Nathaniel Ames.)
 Brown held the ladder while another, presumably Fairbanks, put up the sign.
 Nathaniel Ames was also very likely involved.

 When it appeared, Fisher Ames and the rest of Dedham's Federalist community were enraged.
 Judge John Lowell ordered the "Symbol of Sedition" to be "demolished.
-The pole was chopped down by a group from the second precinct and the culprits were sought before Samuel Bradford, a US Marshall, got to Dedham, but they saved the "libelous label" as evidence.
+The pole was chopped down by a group of Federalists from the second precinct and the culprits were sought before Samuel Bradford, a US Marshall, got to Dedham, but they saved the "libelous label" as evidence.

 Fisher Ames wrote that "though the Liberty Pole is down...
 The Devil of Sedition is immortal; and we, the Saints, have an endless struggle to maintain with him."
 A Boston newspaper, Russell's Gazette, wrote that "a vagabond Irishman, or Scotchman" was likely the ringleader.
 Other Federalist press said the pole was "a rallying point for the enemies of a Free Government" and an emblem of "insurrection and civil war."